rhemaMarneni/jessy7321/README.md

-- 👋 Hi, I’m Rhema Keren!!!
+- 👋 Hi, I’m Rhema Marneni!!!
-- 👀 I’m interested in Analytics and Networks
+- 👀 I’m interested in Databases and Networks!
-- 🌱 I’m currently learning Computer Science and Engineering
+- 🌱 I’m currently learning Computer Science and Informational Sciences
-- 💞️ I’m looking to collaborate on Data Analytics & IoT related stuff
+- 💞️ I’m looking to collaborate on Databases and Web Dev related stuff
 - 📫 How to reach me rhema2311@gmail.com

 <!---